exasol/glue-connector/doc/system_requirements.md

 Rationale:

-Users of AWS Glue Studio should be able to define structure of an Exasol table or of a requested query.
+Users of AWS Glue Studio should be able to define the structure of an Exasol table or of a requested query.

 Needs: req

 ### Reading Data
 `feat~reading-data~1`

-EGC allows efficiently reading data from Exasol database.
+EGC allows efficiently reading data from an Exasol database.

 Needs: req

 ### Writing Data
 `feat~writing-data~1`

-EGC allows saving data from AWS Glue Studio into an Exasol tables.
+EGC allows saving data from AWS Glue Studio into Exasol tables.

 Needs: req